- About Us

 - Admin & IT

-The Leland and Gray Players end their 17th season with HATS OFF 2013! on May 24 and 25 in the Dutton Gymnasium on the Leland and Gray campus, Route 30, Townshend.
+TOWNSHEND The Leland and Gray Players celebrate their 18th season with HATS OFF 2014! on March 7 and 8 in the Dutton Gymnasium on the Leland and Gray campus, Route 30, Townshend.

-An eclectic parade of music, song, dance, comedy—and a smattering of drama, Hats Off offers Leland and Gray Players in grades 7-12 an opportunity to select what they want to perform, to display their strengths, to hone new skills, and to discover different ways to contribute to the performance.
-Many students also direct, choreograph and write pieces for Hats Off.
+An eclectic parade of music, dance and comedy, Hats Off offers Leland and Gray Players in grades 7-12 an opportunity to select what they want to perform, to display their strengths, to hone new skills, and to discover different ways to contribute to the performance.
+Many students also direct, choreograph, and write pieces for Hats Off.